-- 1. This report provides an updated Bayesian age-structured stock assessment of Dissostichus eleginoides in Falkland Islands waters, using data through year 2020.
-Several changes were introduced in the 2020 model regarding both data treatment and model assumptions, following the recommendations of the external review (Bergh 2018). - Current spawning stock biomass (SSB2020) was estimated at 11,056 tonnes and the ratio of current spawning stock biomass to initial spawning stock biomass (SSB2020/SSB0) at 0.477, both values slightly higher than in the previous year's assessment.
-According to the established harvest control rules (HCR), the SSB2020/SSB0 ratio places the stock in the expansion range. - 3.
-Projection from the current model indicated that the SSB/SSB0 ratio will likely remain in the HCR expansion range, on a slightly increasing trend before levelling out by the end of the projection period.
-Maximum sustainable yield (MSY) was estimated at 1,850 tonnes, slightly lower than in the previous year. - 4.
-Based on the HCR, the recommendation for the toothfish longline fishery is to maintain the total allowable catch (TAC) at 1,040 tonnes, same as the previous year.
+- This report provides an updated Bayesian age-structured stock assessment of Dissostichus eleginoides in Falkland Islands waters, using data through the year 2021.
+Several changes were introduced in the 2021 model regarding both data treatment and model assumptions, following the recommendations of the Falkland Islands toothfish fishery external review (Bergh 2018) and the best practices in toothfish stock assessment around the world. - 2.
+The initial spawning stock biomass SSB0 was estimated at 25,692 tonnes and the current spawning stock biomass SSB2021 at 12,432 tonnes, both higher than in the previous year's assessment (by 10.9% and 12.4% respectively). - 3.
+The ratio of current spawning stock biomass to initial spawning stock biomass (SSB2021/SSB0) was estimated at 0.484, almost identical to the previous year's assessment.
+According to the established harvest control rules (HCR), the SSB2021/SSB0 ratio places the stock in the expansion range. - 4.
+Projection from the current model indicated that the SSB/SSB0 ratio will likely remain in the HCR expansion range, on a levelled-off trend throughout the projection period. - 5.
+Maximum sustainable yield (MSY) was estimated at 1,728 tonnes, 6.6% lower than in the previous year's assessment, but still well above the current total allowable catch (TAC). - 6.
+Based on the HCR, the recommendation for the toothfish longline fishery is to maintain the TAC at 1,040 tonnes, same as the previous year.